fluid-project/fluidproject.org/README.md

 **Note:** docpad runs its own webserver for development.
 To create a deployable version of the website, see "Building a Deployable Version" below.

-## Building a Deployable Version
+## Building a Deployable Version for Github Pages

-1. To build a deployable version of the website, run:
+1. To build a deployable version of the website for github pages, first install the gh-pages plugin:
+        > docpad install ghpages
+2. Then run the github pages deploy command:
-        > docpad generate
+        > docpad deploy-ghpages --env static

+This will:
+- create the website locally under the ./output/ directory
+- create a new branch in your remote github repository under http://github.com/username/project/gh-pages
-2. Copy the files located in ``/fluidproject.org/out/`` to your web server.
+- and push the output files to that branch.

-**Note:** The website needs to be deployed into the root directory of the target domain.
-Otherwise the navigation will not work.
+For more information on the

 ## Other Notes for Developers